Pi-Squared-Inc/proof-checker-public/Performance.md

 From the [RiscZero Terminogy](https://dev.risczero.com/terminology#clock-cycles), the `Cycles` we refer to in the performance tables are the smallest unit of computation in the zkVM circuit, similar to a clock cycle on a physical CPU.
 The execution complexity of a guest program is measured in these clock cycles as they directly impact the memory, proof size, and time performance of the zkVM.

 Generally, a single cycle corresponds to one RISC-V operation.
-However, some operations may require two cycles.#### RISC Zero Implementation Details

-From the [RiscZero Terminogy](https://dev.risczero.com/terminology#clock-cycles), the `Cycles` we refer to in the performance tables are the smallest unit of computation in the zkVM circuit, similar to a clock cycle on a physical CPU.
-The execution complexity of a guest program is measured in these clock cycles as they directly impact the memory, proof size, and time performance of the zkVM.

-Generally, a single cycle corresponds to one RISC-V operation.
 However, some operations may require two cycles.

 #### RISC Zero Proofs of Proofs